 A little insight into the life of a blogger: every morning, I get up, brush my teeth (well, usually), flop down at my computer and read through the morning’s news (both conventional and fashion-related) and the blogs that I myself enjoy reading.

 I’d like to say, first and foremost, that I have no problem with eccentricity.
 Particularly in fashion, the desire to be willfully different is what finds new trends and charts new territory.
 It’s what keeps things going.
-Without eccentricity, we’d all be wearing sensible shoes and toting around our belongings in canvas grocery bags.

 Sometimes we get caught up in our work that we forget to take a minute to step back and take it all in…